 b) The second required function is used to calculate the total number of template filters that will be used in the search algorithms contained within the dynamically loaded library.
 It is called once by the master and each slave in the MPI_COMM_WORLD.
-Filters will be called using an index counting scheme that ranges from 1 to the maximum specified by the value returned by this function.
-It may also be used to internally construct a one-to-one identification map between the sequential index values and a specific set of parameter values used by the templated filter algorithms:
+Filters will be called using an index counting scheme that ranges from 1 to the maximum specified by the value returned within numberFilters.
+It may also be used to internally construct a one-to-one identification map between the sequential index values and a specific set of parameter values used by the templated filter algorithms: SYNOPSIS

 '''

 extern "C" {

-#include "lalDataTypes.h"

 #include "wrapperInterface.h"

+UINT4 numberFilters = 0;

-CHAR indexMessage[1024] = "";
+CHAR indexMessage = 0;

+free(indexMessage);

-INT4 indexFilters( char indexMessage );
+INT4 indexFilters( UINT4 numberFilters, CHAR indexMessage );

 }

 '''

-If the indexFilter() function has an error then it must return with a value of 0 (zero) and assign a unique error message to initMessage of no more than 1024 characters.
+The nominal return value for indexFtilters() will be 0 (zero).
+If the index-Filters() function has an error then it must return with a value of 1 (one) and assign a unique error message to indexMessage.
+A warning may be reported by a return value of -1 from indexFilters() and providing a warning message within indexMessage.
 This function will be guaranteed to be called by each node or processes of the wrapperAPI before the first templated search filter is called.

-c) The third required function is used to carry out any further pre-conditioning of data which may not be possible for the LDAS dataConditionAPI.
+Any warning or error level message stored in indexMessage will be logged under in the LDAS wrapperAPI log file, along with the GPS time, jobID, hostname, node number and the indexFilters() function name.
+Any memory associated with indexMessage will be freed before the call to indexFilters(). c) The third required function is used to carry out any further pre-conditioning of data which may not be possible for the LDAS dataConditionAPI.
 It is called by each slave process.
 It will have write privileges on the input data structure:

+'''

-''' extern "C" {
+extern "C" {

-#include <mpi.h>

-#include "lalDataTypes.h"

 #include "wrapperInterface.h"

-CHAR filterMessage[1024] = "";
+CHAR conditionMessage = 0;

 inPut data[];

 MPI_Comm comm;

+free(conditionMessage);

 INT4 conditionData( inPut data, CHAR conditionMessage,

 MPI_Comm comm );

 }

 '''

 The conditionData() function is called with the inPut data structure which contains the data to be further conditioned.
 NOTE: It is highly recommended that use of this function be held to a minimum.
 Ideally any functionality present in this function should be migrated upstream into the dataConditionAPI.
 Hence, under most circumstances it simply returns successfully as described below without modifying the inPut data structure.
 The justification for this being that it is less expensive to condition the data upstream once than to condition it a total of N times on each of the slave processes.
-The conditionData() function should never overwrite data found in the inPut data structure, only extend it with new data local to the node it occupies.
+The conditionData() function should nominally never overwrite data found in the inPut data structure, only extend it with new data local to the node it occupies.
+It may be that certain types of analysis require that the data be customized local to each node.
+Under these circumstances the conditionData() function may alter the inPut data structure so long as the analysis performed in templateFilters() on each node can support this customization for the duration of the wrapperAPI's execution.

-The conditionData() function will return an integer value of 0 if successful and an integer value of 1 along with a unique error message of no more than 1024 characters in the conditionMessage variable.
+The conditionData() function will return an integer value of 0 if successful and an integer value of 1 along with a unique error message in the conditionMessage variable.
 If a warning occurs the conditionData() function will return (with results) a value -1 along with the warning messages stored in the conditionMessage variable.
+Any warning or error level message stored in conditionMessage will be logged under in the LDAS wrapperAPI log file, along with the GPS time, jobID, hostname, node number and the conditionData() function name.
+Any memory associated with conditionMessage will be freed before each call to conditionData().